dyorg/slim-token-authentication/README.md

 As a last resort, middleware tries to find `authorization` argument of route.
 You can change argument name using `argument` option.
-You can disabled authentication via argument setting `argument` option as null.
+You can disabled authentication via argument by setting `argument` option as null.

 ```php
 ...